An Eye-Opening Look at Volunteer Time Off Programs

 Encouraging Adoption

-These programs can take large investments of your time and resources to get up and running.
-Additionally, your leaders and stakeholders want to see the benefits we discussed earlier come to life as a result of your CSR program.
-This is why it’s vital to promote the programs to your employees and encourage them to participate.
+These programs can take large investments of time and resources to get up and running.
+Additionally, leaders and stakeholders want to see the benefits we discussed earlier come to life as a result of the program.
+That’s why it’s vital for companies to also promote the programs to employees and encourage them to participate by…

-• Getting them involved.
-Have employees weigh in on which causes your business will support.
-When they know that their dollars or volunteer hours will go toward a cause they deeply care about, they’ll be much more likely to engage with your program.
+- Getting them involved.
+Have employees weigh in on which causes the business will support.
+When they know that their dollars or volunteer hours will go toward a cause they deeply care about, they’ll be much more likely to engage with the program.
 Additionally, make sure to gather and implement employee feedback on the program to continuously improve it.

-• Promoting opportunities.
+- Promoting opportunities.
 Share frequent reminders about your CSR programs with employees to motivate them to participate.
 For example, create an event invitation for a volunteer excursion and remind employees to register in advance.
-Or, you might remind them that you have a matching gift program during the holiday season when more people tend to donate.
+Or, you might remind them of an available matching gift program during the holiday season when more people tend to donate.

-• Recognizing their efforts.
+- Recognizing their efforts.
 When employees participate, reward their efforts with recognition.
-Using your recognition platform of choice, send them a quick eCard or note thanking them for their time or contribution.
-This affirms that they are making a difference by engaging with your CSR initiatives.
+Using a recognition platform of choice, send them a quick eCard or note thanking them for their time or contribution.
+This affirms that they are making a difference by engaging with the company’s CSR initiatives.

-• Offering incentives.
+- Offering incentives.
 In addition to recognizing employees, you might also reward them with tangible incentives.
 These could be simple gifts like company swag or restaurant gift cards.
-Or, you might offer bonus PTO for joining a group volunteer shift.
+Or, offer bonus PTO for joining a group volunteer shift.

-• Leading by example.
-Get leaders involved to show employees that giving back is an important part of your company culture.
-Senior executives, managers, and other leaders should regularly participate in efforts like VTO to highlight the significance promoting social good has at your company.
+- Leading by example.
+Get leaders involved to show employees that giving back is an important part of the company culture.
+Senior executives, managers, and other leaders should regularly participate in efforts like VTO to highlight the significance of promoting social good.

 Finally, remind employees about what really matters.
 Their efforts bring more support to nonprofits, which drives meaningful change for nonprofits, their beneficiaries, and the community.
 After all, help from your employees can fill hungry bellies, find homes for shelter animals, and even transform dirty beaches into clean, safe environments for wildlife.